Arun Kumar Subramanian

 The word “Push” in Sanskrit means “Neel Kamal” (Blue Water Lily).

-Total of 24 Pushkara navamsha Padas.
-Sun and Jupiter ruled nakshatras get two Pushkara Navamsha Padas whereas Moon, Venus, Saturn and Rahu ruled nakshatras get only one.
-Ketu, Mars and Mercury ruled nakshatras don’t get anything.
-All the Pushkara navamsha Padas are falling in these below mentioned signs ruled by natural benefic planets like Jupiter, Venus, Moon and Mercury.
+Sun and Jupiter ruled nakshatras have two Pushkara Navamsha Padás each, while Moon, Venus, Saturn, and Rahu ruled nakshatras have one each.
+However, Ketu, Mars, and Mercury ruled nakshatras do not have any Pushkara Navamsha Padás.
+All these Padás fall in Navamsha zodiacs ruled by natural benefic planets Jupiter, Venus, Moon and Mercury.

 Sagittarius